 The short answer is: No. A typical car insurance policy only covers accident-related repairs to your vehicle, not issues related to wear-and-tear.
 Whether it’s routine maintenance, a mechanical failure or a blown engine, car insurance in Ontario will most likely not cover the costs of repairing or replacing your vehicle.
 The car engine is one of the most expensive parts in your car and any damage or breakdown may be covered by an extended warranty.

 WHICH TYPE OF AUTO INSURANCE COVERS WINDSHIELD REPLACEMENT?

 Are you covered for windshield cracks and damage?
 We don’t give it much thought until a stone or other road debris flies up and hits the windshield.
-A chip or crack could compromise your safety.
+Driving with a cracked windshield can compromise your safety.
 In most cases, auto glass repair and damaged windshields are not included with basic plans, but are included with additional policies.
 Windshield repair insurance is an add-on that is commonly included in comprehensive coverage.
 It includes the cost to repair or replace your windshield should it be damaged from stones and other debris coming into contact with it.
 If you do not have this additional protection, repairs may only be covered if it is caused by another vehicle or a falling object.

 Avoid delaying the repair.
 Cracked windshields can reduce your visibility and can be a safety hazard.
 Check your agreement or speak with your insurance broker to verify what is covered.